jamesturk/pynotes/generators-comprehensions.rst

     {1: 1, 3: 9, 5: 25, 7: 49, 9: 81}
     >>> {word: len(word) for word in ['dog', 'frog', 'python']}
     {'dog': 3, 'frog': 4, 'python': 6}

+Should you want a tuple comprehension you can wrap a generator comprehension in ``tuple()`` or ``frozenset()``.

+Coming from languages without comprehensions these can look quite foreign, but embracing them can lead to shorter but also more efficient and readable code.
+Some books treat comprehensions as an "advanced" concept but hopefully these examples convince you they can be just as clear as a simple for loop.

+Take a breath, then let's dive into :doc:`classes`.